Glenbrook Lagoon: Uses

 The lagoon is currently used as a historical tourist attraction and bush walking site.
-The lagoon and its surrounding area also provide an important natural sanctuary for native flora and fauna which is quite unique in the urbanised township of Glenbrook.
-Glenbrook lagoon also plays an important role in fighting bushfires.
+The lagoon and its surrounding area also provide an important natural sanctuary for native flora and fauna.
+Glenbrook Lagoon also plays an important role in fighting bushfires.
 Helicopters use large buckets to collect the lagoon water and dump it over out of control bushfires.
 The lagoon water has been used in this way for several bush fires in 2001, 2013 and 2017.

-Significance of the Lagoon
+Significance

 Due to its rich historical value the lagoon is holds great cultural significance to the local area.
 The lagoon was also previously used as a place to swim and fish by the local people.
 Therefore, it holds many fond memories for the people of Glenbrook.
-Due to the role in which the lagoon has played throughout the history of the Blue mountains especially in regards to its uses with the Zig Zag railway it has been deemed that Glenbrook Lagoon Carries a great historical significance for the people of the Blue mountains.
+Due to the role in which the lagoon has played throughout the history of the Blue Mountains, especially in regards to its uses with the Zig Zag Railway it has been deemed that Glenbrook Lagoon carries a great historical significance for the people of the Blue mountains.
 The lagoon also hosts a range of native species of flora and fauna.
-The lagoons surrounding area features large Euclaypt and Angophora Costa (Eucalyptus piperita) trees, which are unique to the location of the lagoon.
-These trees provide a suitable habitat for the Peron's Tree Frog (L. peronii).
-The dense rushes such as Grey rush (Lepironia articulate), Spike rush (Eleocharis sphacelata) as well as fallen logs surrounding the edges of the lagoon, make good foraging habitat for native wetland birds such as the Swamp hen (Genus porphyria).
+The lagoon's surrounding area features large Euclaypt and Angophora costa (Eucalyptus piperita) trees, which are unique to the location of the lagoon.
+These trees provide a suitable habitat for the Peron's tree frog (L. peronii).
+The dense rushes such as grey rush (Lepironia articulata), spike rush (Eleocharis sphacelata) as well as fallen logs surrounding the edges of the lagoon, make good foraging habitat for native wetland birds such as the swamp hen (Genus porphyria).
 These native plants also provide some protection from predators allowing for possible breeding spots.
-The rushes also provide habitats for frogs including the Striped Marsh Frog (Limnodynastes peroni) and the Eastern Dwarf Tree Frog (Vitoria fallax).
-The lagoons surface is also populated with native Bladderwort (Utricularia australias)'.The Bladderwort also provides foraging habitat on the lagoons surface.
+The rushes also provide habitats for frogs including the striped marsh frog (Limnodynastes peroni) and the eastern dwarf tree frog (Vitoria fallax).
+The lagoon's surface is also populated with native bladderwort (Utricularia australias).
+The bladderwort also provides foraging habitat on the lagoon's surface.
 It is these native species which the surrounding area of the lagoon and its surrounding areas play host to that give the area its aesthetic significance.